Smart Gardening Tips for the Urban Homesteader

 Want to design the perfect outdoor garden?
 By using Google Earth’s free satellite imagery, you can easily plan your garden layout for free.

 Live in an apartment?
-Google Sketchup is a great free computer aided design (CAD) tool that can allow you to design an indoor garden, as well.
+Google Sketchup is a great, free computer-aided design tool that can allow you to design an indoor garden, as well.

 4. Don't Fall Victim to Drought